MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Enable the button in Advanced Settings → Backup Management.

-Prerequisites for PMM Backup Feature
+Prerequisites for the PMM Backup Feature

 • PMM Client is installed